Where: Lincoln Memorial, 406 East River Road

+Please bring a chair and / or a blanket for lawn seating.
 Umbrellas are permitted, tents are not permitted.
-Food, beverages, and crafts will be available for purchase at the Lincoln Memorial beginning at 7:30pm.
+Food, and beverages will be available for purchase at the Lincoln Memorial beginning at 7:30pm.

 TARC will provide a free circulating shuttle at 15 minute intervals from 8:15-9:45pm between the Lincoln Memorial, the Green Parking Lot (adjacent to the Great Lawn), and Yum!
 Plaza at 2nd & Main.
 Shuttle stops are indicated by a red t on the route map below (printable version here).
 Parking is also available at locations indicated on the map.
 (Please note that the Wharf Parking Lot is paid parking.)

 TARC is also providing a free shuttle from the Parkland Boys and Girls Club at 3200 Greenwood Avenue, Louisville, KY 40211, on the following schedule: